SafetyGraphics/SafetyGraphics.github.io/roadmap.md

 # Interactive Safety Graphics Roadmap
-**Last Update: 2019-10-29**
+**Last Update: 2019-12-02**

 This document summarizes the areas of emphasis for the ISG group after the initial release of safetyGraphics in mid-2019.
-In general, we’ve broken the work in to 3 interconnected areas:
+In general, we are focused on 3 interconnected areas:

 1. Hepatic Safety Explorer Enhancements
 2. Interactive Graphics for new safety domains
 3. safetyGraphics Platform Maintenance

 These areas of work are described in more detail in the sections below.
-We’ve also included a section that describes the maintenance model for this tool set and a section listing ‘shovel-ready’ projects.
+We’ve also included a sections describing the maintenance model for our group, a section listing active projects and a .

 ## Focus 1: Hepatic Safety Explorer Enhancements